catarinadfg/DeepLearnUtils/README.md

 # TFSegmentUtils
-Set of utilities for biomedical segmentation using Tensorflow
+Set of utilities for biomedical inference using Tensorflow and PyTorch.